 Ilene is a happily married Stay-At-Home Mom to 3 children (7 year old son, 5 year old girl/boy twins) and a dog.
 Life took an unexpected turn when, at 26 months, the twins were both diagnosed as “on the spectrum” (later the diagnosis was refined to “Severe Autism”).
 After taking time to recover from this turn of events, life resumed and a blog began (My Family’s Experience With Autism).

 Ilene blogs about, well, whatever feels right when she sits to write.
 Sometimes it’s about educating others to what it’s like raising Autistic children.
 Other times, she talks about Big Brother’s birthday party.
 Other times, she just vents about whatever is bothering her.
 She calls it her “publicly available online journal”.
-She is a regular contributor to Hopeful Parents and periodically writes guest posts for Multiples and More and SPD Blogger Network, or anyone else who will accept her writings.

 Please feel free to share in her stories.